FarmDyn/documentation/docs/template/fertilization_ordinance.md

 ```

 The surplus, *v\_surplusDueV,* is not allowed to exceed a certain
-threshold, which changes from Fertilization Ordinance 2007 to 2017 and, in addition, can be defined in the GUI.
+threshold, which changes from Fertilisation Ordinance 2007 to 2017 and, in addition, can be defined in the GUI.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/duev_module.gms GAMS /nutSurplusDueVRestr_.*?\.\./ /;/)
 ```GAMS